-- Laptop (Ariadne) Asus X555L laptop, 15 inch in protective sleeve.
+- Laptop (Ariadne) Asus X555L, 15 inch in protective sleeve.
 Sure, I would like to have a more expensive laptop but constantly babysitting expensive equipment just causes me stress that I don’t need.
 My laptop would be cheap to replace and I keep all my data backed up online so I don’t have to worry.

 - Laptop (Micheal) HP Pavilion 15-ac018na, 15.6 inch